jdavies/call-center-app-v3/README.md

 ### Web Server

 The UI client is written in Angular and runs on netlify.
+It

-It a) calls an API server to login the user, upload a recording, get a recording's status, and present the dashboard, and b) has a **netlify function that invokes Stargate's Document API** to get a specific user's recordings (at the moment it is hard coded to all recordings).
+a) calls an API server to login the user, upload a recording, get a recording's status, and present the dashboard, and

+b) has a **netlify function that invokes Stargate's REST API** to get a list of the most recent calls.

 Try it out - [https://call-center-605a88.netlify.app/login](https://call-center-605a88.netlify.app/login)

 Login using either:

 - demo@datastax.com / demo
-- demo1@datastax.com /demo
+- demo1@datastax.com / demo
+- demo2@datastax.com / demo
+- demo3@datastax.com / demo

 After you are logged in, click on the ```Upload a File``` link at the top of the page and you can record a voice message.
 Your browsermay prompt you to